MohdRad/saf_ecmx/README.md

 conda activate NAME
 pip install -r requirments.txt
 ```
 Replace NAME in the first line with any name.
-GPU is favorable for Bayesian Neural Network (BNN) training.
+A GPU is favorable for training Bayesian Neural Networks (BNNs).
 Check whether Nvidia-cuda was installed using:
 ```bash
 import torch
 print(torch.cuda.is_available())